Start a conversation

 Ultimate Travel Guide to Machu Picchu

 A visit to the postcard perfect ruins of Machu Picchu in Peru might be the most coveted trip you can take in all of South America.
 “Discovered” in 1911 by American explorer Hiram Bingham some 400 years after the Inca Empire abandoned it.
 The surrounding jungle subsequently concealed it and delayed its discovery.
-Machu Picchuu is widely regarded as one of the seven wonders of the world and one of the most panoramic places on Earth.
+Machu Picchu is one of the seven wonders of the new world and one of the most panoramic places on Earth.
+If you have the means and desire to see it for yourself, you should seriously consider a visit.

-Is it really worth it?
+Is it Really Worth it?

-Where’s the nearest airport?
+Where’s the nearest Airport?

 Alejandro Velasco Astete International Airport in Cusco.
 Flights land in Cusco from many other cities in the country, but it predominantly gets flights from Lima International airport.
 There are numerous inexpensive domestic flights from Lima.
 A domestic flight by way of Lima International is the easiest way to start your journey to Machu Picchu.
 Not only is Cusco the ideal launching point, it’s also one of Peru’s oldest and most interesting cities.
 At over 11,000 feet in elevation and with more than 400,000 residents, Cusco is also bigger than you might expect.